 See the most significant collection of ancient Māori rock art in New Zealand at Timaru's Te Ana Māori Rock Art Centre.

-Through interactive exhibits you can experience a terrifying pouākai attack and shelter in the Cave of the Taniwha, where rock art is created before your eyes.
+Managed by local Iwi/tribe Ngai Tahu, explore interactive exhibits experiencing a terrifying pouākai attack and shelter in the Cave of the Taniwha, where rock art is created before your eyes.

 You can also go on a site tour and see where Māori rock art was drawn.
 The smooth walls of South Canterbury's limestone outcrops provided an ideal canvas and although over 200 years old, many rock drawings have survived and can be clearly seen.